virgesmith/neworder/README.md

 __NB note also some of the examples are getting quite complex as they evolve closer to real models - they will be separated in due course__

-The microsimulation framework expects a directory containing some python modules.
-There must be a module called [config.py] that, minimally:
+The microsimulation framework expects a directory containing one or more python modules.
+There must be a module called [config.py] that, minimally, initialises a `neworder.Model` object.
+This entails:

-- describes how to initialise model object(s), defined in the other module(s).
-- defines a timeline and a timestep.
+- defining a timeline over which the model runs.
 The timeline can be broken into multiple chunks, the end of each of which is considered a _checkpoint_.
+- describes, optionally, local modifications to the data or model (for a multiprocess run only).
 - describes what (if any) checks to run after each timestep.
 - defines the _transitions_ that the population are subject to during the timeline.
 - describes what to do with the simulated population data at each checkpoint.

-All of these are entirely user-definable.
-The checks, transitions and checkpoints can be empty
+The neworder runtime will automatically execute the model once constructed.

 To run an example, type
 ```bash